gitee2github/docs/docs/en/docs/Virtualization/managing-vms.md

     iothread_quota : -1
     ```

 - Run the  **virsh vcpucount**  command to query the number of vCPUs.
 The query result shows that the VM has four CPUs.

-    ```
+    ```shell
-    # virsh vcpucount openEulerVM
+    $ virsh vcpucount openEulerVM
     maximum      live           4
     current      live           4
     ```

 - Run the  **virsh domblklist**  command to query the VM disk information.
 The query result shows that the VM has two disks. sda is a virtual disk in qcow2 format, and sdb is a cdrom device.

-    ```
+    ```shell
-     # virsh domblklist openEulerVM
+     $ virsh domblklist openEulerVM
      Target   Source
     ---------------------------------------------------------------------
      sda      /home/openeuler/vm/openEuler_aarch64.qcow2
      sdb      /home/openeuler/vm/openEuler-21.03-aarch64-dvd.iso
     ```

 - Run the  **virsh domiflist**  command to query the VM NIC information.
 The query result shows that the VM has one NIC, the backend is vnet0, which is on the br0 bridge of the host.
 The MAC address is 00:05:fe:d4:f1:cc.

-    ```
+    ```shell
-    # virsh domiflist openEulerVM
+    $ virsh domiflist openEulerVM
     Interface  Type       Source     Model       MAC
     -------------------------------------------------------
     vnet0      bridge     br0        virtio      00:05:fe:d4:f1:cc
     ```

 - Run the  **virsh iothreadinfo**  command to query the VM I/O thread information.
 The query result shows that the VM has five I/O threads, which are scheduled on physical CPUs 7-10.

-    ```
+    ```shell
-    # virsh iothreadinfo openEulerVM
+    $ virsh iothreadinfo openEulerVM
      IOThread ID     CPU Affinity
     ---------------------------------------------------
      3               7-10